Regional and Local Administration

 Since the Local Government Act 2000 most councils have moved to an executive-based system, either with a council leader and a cabinet acting as an executive authority, or with a directly elected mayor.
 A number of district councils (those with populations of less than 85,000) are governed by a committee system.

-Within each county High Sheriffs are appointed for a year as the Sovereign's judicial representative.
-They attend judges sitting in local courts and provide hospitality for them.
-The post is unpaid.
+Within each county, high sheriffs are appointed for a year as the Sovereign’s judicial representative.